ebu/PlugIt/docs/protocol.md

 If this method return a 304, 401, 403, 404, 429 or 500 http status code the exact status code will be send back to the client.
 In others cases, if the status code is not 200, a 404 will be returned.

 ### /media/_medianame_
 This call return a specific media on the service side.
 Each request on EBUio side on /media/* is forwarded to the service and returned to the client.
-No caching is used, but a 1 hour Cache-Control header is set by EBUio-
+No caching is used, but the Cache-Control header is forwarded by EBUio-

 ## API